crazymemesmaker/Paul/README.md

 **This is an horror game.**
 This game scare kids or people that are not for horror.
-If you are not for horror then don't play.
+If you are not for horror then don't play or browse the game files.

 ## Intro